GAP Analysis Scope

 2. To provide the implementation manager a clear and concise picture of the development need items or processes identified as GAPS will be iterated within the ERPLY system with the customer present.
 Results including friction points and end goals will later be provided to ERPLY project team for hourly development & cost estimate

-3. Once all modules are reviewed, and GAPS identified the ERPLY Implementation manager will create GAP analysis document reflecting all items identified during meeting.
+3. Once all modules are reviewed, and GAPS identified the ERPLY Implementation manager will create a GAP analysis document reflecting all items identified during the meeting.
 Properly identified GAPS point out the current ERPLY workflow, where the current solution is lacking, and the customer’s intended outcome.
 This document will be provided to the customer for review, notes and final approval before cost estimates.